 TFC– Kavari, my last four Frugal Catholic articles were about— make it do, do without, use it up, and wear it out.
 As I have discovered, Texiles does exactly that.
 Can you explain what Texiles is and why and when you started this company?

 KM—Texiles is a startup clothing recycling service dedicated to eliminating clothing waste in the landfill.
-We offer customers a home pickup of used clothing and household linens and encourage them to include items in their pickup bag that they would otherwise throw in the trash, like garments with holes or stains, or underwear.
+We offer customers a home pickup of used clothing and household linens and encourage them to include items in their pickup bag that they would otherwise throw in the trash, like garments with holes or stains or underwear.

-2. TFC— Whom does it benefit?
+2. TFC— Who does it benefit?

 KM—Our service benefits the environment by keeping clothing and textiles out of the trash.
-In the landfill, these materials can biodegrade slowly, releasing greenhouse gases into the atmosphere and leaching toxic chemicals that are found in modern dyes into the groundwater.
+In the landfill, these materials can biodegrade slowly, releasing greenhouse gases into the atmosphere and leaching toxic chemicals found in modern dyes into the groundwater.
 It also helps the environment by reusing material instead of manufacturing that material from scratch.
-It requires over 700 gallons of water to grow enough cotton just to make one t-shirt!
+It requires over 700 gallons of water to grow enough cotton to make one t-shirt!
 By recycling used cotton, that water is saved.

-We also benefit society by donating some of the clothing and linens we receive to local charities, such as Dress for Success, a charity that helps economically disadvantaged women, Thrive, a homeless shelter, and the Humane Rescue Alliance, an animal shelter.
+We also benefit society by donating some of the clothing and linens we receive to local charities, such as Dress for Success, a charity that helps economically disadvantaged women; Thrive, a homeless shelter; and the Humane Rescue Alliance, an animal shelter.

 Finally, we help our customers by offering them a convenient and responsible method for disposing of their clothing.

 3. TFC— Are lice and bed bugs a problem?